Greece: Athens, Delphi & Meteora

 1-2 miles, easy to moderate

-After another hearty, fresh breakfast, you head to the magnificent archaeological site of ancient Delphi, a UNESCO-preserved World Heritage site.
-For over a thousand years throughout antiquity, priests, leaders of city-states, and pilgrims wound their way up dangerous mountain passes to seek cryptic messages and guidance from the Delphic Oracle.
-You walk in their footsteps this morning as you explore the museum and archaeological site with a private guide.
-You enter via the Sacred Precinct, then pass the remains of memorials, treasuries, and the remarkable Polygonal Wall, soon arriving at the impressive remains of the Temple of Apollo.
-After time to take it all in, travel north, skirting the base of Mount Parnassus to Polydrosos aboard your dedicated minibus.
-On arrival to the village, savor a light lunch and wine tasting.
-Enjoy a personal introduction and sample a few wines produced at our friend Despina’s nearby estate.
-Among the nine varieties, the vintners emphasize the cultivation of forgotten grapes.
-Afterward, continue about 2.5 hours to Kastraki, dramatically located in the shadow of the spectacular rocks of the Meteora, one of the largest and most important complexes of Eastern Orthodox monasteries…and certainly the loftiest!
+After another hearty, fresh breakfast, head to the magnificent archaeological site of ancient Delphi, a UNESCO World Heritage site.
+For over a thousand years, priests, city-state leaders, and pilgrims made their way up treacherous mountain passes to seek cryptic guidance from the Delphic Oracle.
+This morning, you’ll walk in their footsteps as you explore the museum and archaeological site with a private guide.
+Enter via the Sacred Precinct, passing the remains of memorials, treasuries, and the remarkable Polygonal Wall before reaching the impressive ruins of the Temple of Apollo.

 Included Meals: Breakfast, Lunch, Dinner